 This is a new requirement for newbies taking the 2021 exam.

-If you bought my 90-hour online course
+If you bought my Lactation Education Course

 - before March 2020, you can now buy my 5-hour Communication for Lactation Consultants course and finish before the upcoming application deadline of January 20.

 - after March 1, 2020, you’re all set!
 I gave you my 5-hour communication course for free as part of your Lactation Education Course.